 For example, if you wanted to find a list of all organisations that have duplicate names, you could use the following filter:

-Similarly, you could do the same for people, based on their email addresses, names, or phone numbers:
+Similarly, you could do the same for payments, based on the external id field:

 When you find duplicates, you can merge them to keep your data nice and tidy: